Scout sign and salute: Outdoor Service Guides (formerly Baden Powell Service Association)

 As a member of WFIS and part of the international Traditional Scouting movement, the Scout sign and salute differs by section in the OSG-US.
 The Timberwolf (cub) section uses the two-finger (spread) salute, and the two finger Scout salute as defined in the 1938 PO&R, while the Pathfinder (scout) and Rovers use the traditional three-finger sign and salute.

-Boy Scouts of America
+Scouting America (Formerly Boy Scouts of America)

 Cub Scouts use the two finger Scout sign and salute—the sign is presented with the fingers apart to represent the ears of Akela the wolf.
 Scouts BSA, Venturers and Sea Scouts use the three finger sign and salute.
 The Scout sign is performed with the upper arm parallel to the ground and the forearm vertical, forming a right angle at the elbow.
-The Scout sign is used when reciting any of the ideals of the BSA such as the Scout Oath and Scout Law.
+The Scout sign is used when reciting any of the ideals of the Scouting America such as the Scout Oath and Scout Law.
 It is also used to gain the attention of the group.

 The salute is rendered in the American style with the palm in and is only used to salute the flag of the United States.
 Early BSA protocol required Scouts to salute each other, but this was discontinued in 1972.